gatewaycash/gateway/modules/docs/docs/paybutton.html.md

 `paymentCompleteCallback`s.

-The two types of callbacks are designed for two very different things and should not be used interchangably.
-The most convenient way to use PayButton callbacks is almost never the right way to use them.
-Please read this section in its entirety before you get scammed.
+The two types of callbacks are designed for two very different things and should not be used interchangeably.
+The most convenient way to use PayButton callbacks might not be the right way to use them.
+Please read both this document as well as the section in the
+<a href="https://api.gateway.cash/#callback-urls">API docs</a> to avoid getting
+scammed.

 <aside class="warning">
 Be careful with callbacks!
 Client-side callbacks can be trivially triggered